tlswg/tls13-spec/draft-ietf-tls-tls13.md

 TLS defines two generic alerts (see {{alert-protocol}}) to use upon failure to parse a message.
-Peers which receive a message which cannot be parsed according to the syntax (e.g., have a length extending beyond the message boundary or contain an out-of-range length) MUST terminate the connection with a "decoding_error" alert.
-Peers which receive a message which is syntactically correct but semantically invalid (e.g., a DHE share of p - 1) MUST terminate the connection with an "illegal_parameter" alert.
+Peers which receive a message which cannot be parsed according to the syntax (e.g., have a length extending beyond the message boundary or contain an out-of-range length) MUST terminate the connection with a "decode_error" alert.
+Peers which receive a message which is syntactically correct but semantically invalid (e.g., a DHE share of p - 1, or an invalid enum) MUST terminate the connection with an "illegal_parameter" alert.

 #  Handshake Protocol